Sliwa files to run for mayor of New York City, Cuomo posts campaign-style message

-NEW YORK (WABC) -- Curtis Sliwa has officially filed paperwork to run for mayor of New York City.
+NEW YORK (WABC) -- Former New York Governor Andrew Cuomo shared a campaign-style video suggesting a possible run for mayor of New York City.

-Sliwa is the founder of the Guardian Angels and was the Republican nominee for mayor in 2021, which he ultimately lost that election to Eric Adams.

-In a campaign post, Sliwa said he is prioritizing public safety and quality of life issues.

-He has not made things official but he posted a campaign-style video on social media, where he spoke, in part, about ensuring the safety of New Yorkers.

-Cuomo spoke at a Valentine's Day event at the Johnson Houses Community Center in East Harlem.
+Although he has not officially announced a campaign for office, the video shows Cuomo speaking about ensuring the safety of New Yorkers during a Valentine's Day event at the Johnson Houses Community Center in East Harlem.

+On Saturday, Cuomo received an endorsement from H. Carl McCall, former rival and NYS Comptroller, urging him to run.

+"I have never publicly urged a candidate to run for office.
+But I have never before felt it so necessary to use my voice.
+For these reasons, I urge Governor Andrew Cuomo to run for Mayor of the City of New York and I offer my full support," he wrote.

 ----------